EitanBlumin/CRUDE-ASP/README.md

 ## Future Plans

-A new project is in the works, to utilize modern web technologies such as .NET, Angular and Bootstrap 4.
+A new project is in the works, to utilize modern web technologies such as .NET Core, Angular 7 and Bootstrap 4.
 You can find it here: https://github.com/EitanBlumin/CRUDE-NET